“How many piano tuners are in Chicago? Bounded uncertainty: precise enough to act on, uncertain enough to be honest.”

 Every Fermi answer comes with bounds.
 You see the estimate, the confidence, and the assumptions — not because we bolted it on, but because order-of-magnitude reasoning is the contract.

-Every class ships with reference agents, calibrated to operational use cases.
-Fork them, deploy them, or use them as a template for your own.
+Enrico Fermi · University of Chicago SeminarEvery class ships with reference agents calibrated to operational use cases.
+Fork them, deploy them, or use them as a template.

 Every agent in this class passes the same five-stage gate.
-Below: the eval criteria specific to Fermi agents at each stage.
+Below: the criteria specific to Fermi agents at each stage.